Skip to content

 The mechanism, without the mythology

-Legal status: July 2, 2026.
-This article describes the legal landscape for orientation – it is not legal advice; the assessment for your setup belongs to your counsel.
+Legal status and sources checked: July 22, 2026.
+This article describes the legal landscape for orientation - it is not legal advice; the assessment for your setup belongs to your counsel.

 Where AI coding tools enter the picture